-The U.S. and Illinois Constitution exams will be given during the Junior Year Civics course for the graduating class of 2020.
+The U.S. and Illinois Constitution exams will be given during Freshman year.
 Successful completion of both of these exams is state mandated in order to receive a high school diploma.
 Students who fail to earn at least 70% on either exam will be allowed two additional opportunities to achieve a passing score during the second semester.

 These two re-test dates will be announced to the students well in advance.
 Any student who does not pass one or both of the exams while enrolled in the Civics course or the U.S. History course will be allowed to re-test during Saturday School only (one attempt per Saturday).
 Any student who has yet to complete their Constitution requirements before May 1st of their senior year will not be allowed to participate in commencement ceremonies.